siliconcompiler/siliconcompiler/docs/development_guide/remote_processing.rst

-  Remote server address (leave blank to use default server): your-server Remote username (leave blank for no username): your-username Remote password (leave blank for no password): your-key Remote configuration saved to: /home/<USER>/.sc/credentials
+  Remote server address (leave blank to use default server): your-server Remote username (leave blank for no username): your-username Remote password (leave blank for no password): your-key Remote configuration saved to: ~/.sc/credentials

 To verify that your credentials file and server is configured correctly, run the :ref:`sc-remote` command.

 .. code-block:: console

   (venv) sc-remote
-  User myname validated successfully!
-  Remaining compute time: 1440.00 minutes
-  Remaining results bandwidth: 5242880 KiB

 Once you've configured SiliconCompiler to run on your remote endpoint, see the :ref:`Quickstart guide` for instructions on running a simple example, along with expected outputs.

 Troubleshooting
 ---------------

-Our public beta servers do not prune or pre-process Schema parameters, in order to make the remote processing environment as close to a local environment as possible.
 The jobs will be run in isolated environments with limited communication interfaces, however, so some network and filesystem calls may not work properly.

 Any changes that you make to SiliconCompiler's built-in tool setup scripts on your local machine will not be reflected in jobs which are run on a remote server.
 Likewise, any changes that you make to the built-in open-source PDKs and standard cell libraries will not be sent to the remote servers.
-If you have suggestions for improving the open-source modules, `check out our contributing guidelines <https://github.com/siliconcompiler/siliconcompiler/blob/main/CONTRIBUTING.md>`_.
+If you have suggestions for improving the open-source modules, :ref:`check out our contributing guide <Contributing modules>`.

 Please report any issues that you encounter with the remote workflow on `the SiliconCompiler repository's issue page <https://github.com/siliconcompiler/siliconcompiler/issues>`_.